tahadnan/ttask-manager/README.md

 ## Development
 This project was primarily created as a learning exercise in Python package development.
 Its simplicity is intentional, and there are no plans for significant feature additions or expansions.
 However, if you find a bug or have a suggestion for a minor improvement, feel free to open an issue on the GitHub repository.

+## Notice

+Due to the pressure of my studies, I will be taking a pause from further development on the TaskManager.
+Thank you for your understanding and support during this time.

 ## Licensing